Welcome to Rathfarnham Castle

 The original castle at Rathfarnham dates back to the Elizabethan period and was built for Archbishop Adam Loftus, an ambitious Yorkshire clergyman who later became Lord Chancellor of Ireland.
 In the late eighteenth century, the house was remodelled on a splendid scale employing some of the finest architects of the day including Sir William Chambers and James ‘Athenian’ Stuart.
 The collection includes family portraits by Angelica Kauffman (1741-1807), Sir Peter Lely (1618-1680), and Hugh Douglas Hamilton (1740-1808).
 Rathfarnham Castle is managed and operated by the Office of Public Works.

-During the works taking place, many exciting archaeological artefacts have been discovered!
-Read the full government press release here, and watch the video here.
+During the works taking place, many exciting archaeological artefacts were discovered!
+Watch the video here.
 Rathfarnham Castle reopened to the public on the 16th of October 2015, and you can see photographs from the launch here.

 Did you know...